 How Much Should a Newborn Eat?

 If you find yourself fretting over your newborn feeding schedule, you’re not alone.
 Questions like “how much should a newborn eat?” and “how often should I feed baby?” are some of the most common concerns among new parents.
 After all, baby is growing by leaps and bounds.
-She’ll grow more in the first year than at any other point in her life, doubling in size by the time she’s 5 months old and tripling by the end of her first year—so it’s important to feed baby the fuel she needs to power through each stage of development.
+They’ll grow more in the first year than at any other point in their life, doubling in size by the time they’re 5 months old and tripling by the end of the first year—so it’s important to feed baby the fuel they need to power through each stage of development.
 Whether you opt for breast milk or formula, here’s what you need to know to make sure baby is eating enough.

 In this article:

 How much breast milk should a newborn eat?

 How much formula should a newborn eat?

 Wondering how much a newborn should eat?
 “As pediatricians, we say to feed on demand,” says Jennifer Trachtenberg, MD, a pediatrician in New York City and an assistant clinical professor of pediatrics at The Mount Sinai School of Medicine.
 And luckily, when all goes right, breastfeeding is an ingenious, self-sufficient system.
 When baby suckles, it stimulates your breasts to produce just the right amount of milk to meet your child’s nutritional needs.
 When baby needs more (because of a growth spurt, for example) they suckle more, causing your body to crank up production.
 Genius.
 Of course, that’s presuming that baby—and your breasts— cooperate.

 It’s hard to clock how much a newborn eats when you’re breastfeeding.
 Use these guidelines to make sure baby is eating enough.